grojasv/grojasv/README.md

 ### Hi there, I'm Guillermo Rojas 👋

-- 📱 I'm a Mobile Engineer passionate about building solid APPS, especially on Android
+- 📱 I'm a Mobile Engineer passionate about building solid APPS, especially on Android and Flutter
-- 🌱 I’m currently learning about Flutter, “everything is a widget”!
 - 🏖️ I'm located in Mallorca part of the magnificent Balearic Islands, Spain
 - 📫 How to reach me?
 Check out my email on the left 👈